Shop-Made Bandsaw Table and Fence

 (There is no Photo 2.)

-As shown in Photo 3, the wooden section of the fence includes roller bearings to reduce friction.
-The fence itself adjusts in two ways: (1) the wooden section is adjustable for blade drift (the three bolts on wooden part of the fence on the infeed side allow fence angle adjustment) and (2) the extruded aluminum fence is adjustable before and after the blade.
+(1) the wooden section is adjustable for blade drift (the three bolts on wooden part of the fence on the infeed side allow fence angle adjustment)

-Miter Slots and Fence Stabilizer Bar:
+Miter Slots and Fence Stabilizer Bar

 On the right of the table, note first, the two parallel miter tracks for a sled, and, second, the adjustable bar, for stabilizing the fence on the outfeed side.